Hubas-prog/BC-MFA/README.md

 # Description

 The folowing function performs a specific supervised analysis.
 It performs a Multiple Factor Analysis (MFA) as described by Escofier and Pages [1] by using the dudi.pca function of package ade4.
-The generated objects of class pca and dudi. are then used to perform a Between Class Analysis.
+The generated objects of class pca and dudi. are then used to perform a Between Class Analysis as described by Dolédec and Chessel [2].
 The final result is a supervised MFA called BC-MFA

 # Usage

-bc.mfa(df,bloc,fac,cos2)
+bc.mfa(df,bloc,fac,spcos)

 # Arguments